 - Barbara went to the women’s restroom and used up the last bit of toilet paper in her stall.
 Rather than leave the dispenser empty for the next employee, she tracked down the location of the toilet paper and replaced the empty roll.
 Sure, it took her five minutes, but she didn’t leave the next employee in a bind.

 Mary set up a meeting and was able to facilitate the conversation.
-She also warned the manager that he could not retaliate in any way that the employee had come to HR and registered a formal complaint.
-The meeting seemed to go well and the manager said he had not realized the affect his actions were having on his reporting staff.
-I'd like to say that he changed his behavior.
+She also warned the manager that he could not retaliate.
+I’d like to say that the manager stopped the behavior.
 But, he did not.
 Mary finally went to his boss, a Senior VP, who intervened - powerfully.
 Then, the behavior changed.
 This story is an example of employees doing the right things, having courage, and demonstrating personal and professional integrity at each step.

 In big ways and small ways, in visible or invisible situations, employees have the opportunity to demonstrate their integrity - or lack of it - every day.
 If you've hired the right people, their integrity should shine forth.